rshouker/TextToSvgPath/text-to-svg-docs.md

 # Text to SVG Path Converter - Technical Documentation

 ## Overview
 This is a web-based tool that converts text into SVG paths using actual font outlines.
-It supports bidirectional text (RTL/LTR), custom fonts (now via bundled webfont), and various styling options.
+It supports bidirectional text (RTL/LTR) using the industry-standard `bidi-js` library, custom fonts (now via bundled webfont), and various styling options.
 The generated paths are true vector outlines, not text elements, making them font-independent and suitable for precision applications like laser cutting.

 ## Core Technologies
 - **OpenType.js** (v1.3.4) - Parses font files and extracts glyph outlines as bezier curves
 - **D3.js** (v7.8.5) - Handles SVG DOM manipulation and calculations
-- **SimpleBiDi** - Custom lightweight bidirectional text algorithm (included inline)
+- **bidi-js** - Full Unicode Bidirectional Algorithm (UAX#9) for robust RTL/LTR text support
 - **Webfont Integration** - Uses a bundled WOFF font (ArialWeb) for both SVG path and text rendering

 ## Key Components